emoncms/emoncms/docs/emonhubmod.md

 [https://github.com/emonhub/emonhub/issues/64](https://github.com/emonhub/emonhub/issues/64)

-In the meantime if you wish to carry out the node decoding within a remote emoncms installation a couple of small modifications to emonhub can be made to achieve this:
+In the meantime if you wish to carry out the node decoding within a remote emoncms installation rather than use the standard local emonhub based node decoding a couple of small modifications to emonhub can be made to achieve this:

 In emonhub.conf under listeners -> runtime_settings add the line